bellockk/alphashape/README.md

 [![Anaconda platforms](https://anaconda.org/conda-forge/alphashape/badges/platforms.svg)](https://anaconda.org/conda-forge/alphashape)
 [![Anaconda lastupdated](https://anaconda.org/conda-forge/alphashape/badges/latest_release_date.svg)](https://anaconda.org/conda-forge/alphashape)

-Toolbox for generating alpha shapes.
+Toolbox for generating n-dimensional alpha shapes.

 Alpha shapes are often used to generalize bounding polygons containing sets of points.
 The alpha parameter is defined as the value `a`, such that an edge of a  disk of radius 1/`a` can be drawn between any two edge members of a set of points and still contain all the points.
 The convex hull, a shape resembling what you would see if you wrapped a rubber band around pegs at all the data points, is an alpha shape where the alpha parameter is equal to zero.
 In this toolbox we will be generating alpha complexes, which are closely related to alpha shapes, but which consist of straight lines between the edge points instead of arcs of circles.